When are autonomous vehicles coming?

 Are autonomous vehicles legal?

 Some states have passed laws that define and/or regulate autonomous vehicles and some have not.
-At the federal level, voluntary recommendations for autonomous vehicles has been released.
-Wherever Waymo operates, state and local traffic laws and regulations are built into.
+Waymo follows all applicable state laws and federal regulations for testing.

 Are autonomous vehicles safer than humans?

 In the U.S., there are about 40,000 road fatalities every year and human error - including choices like impaired driving, speeding, distracted driving, and more - plays a significant role.